-4.1 The Headteacher will report on the operation of the Complaints Procedure to the CEO termly and the CEO will report to the Trust Board once a year.
-This report will include:

-- the number of formal complaints that have been made. - the number that have been satisfactorily dealt with at the point of the original investigation. - the number of occasions on which the Complaint Panel has met. - any significant recommendations for amendments to school or Trust policies or practice as a result of the complaints made. - any issues that have arisen in the operation of the Complaints Procedure.

-4.2 The Headteacher's report will respect the confidentiality of the individual.

-4.3 In the light of the CEO report, the Trust Board will consider whether or not the complaints procedure should be amended in any way.

-4.4 The complaints records are logged and managed by the identified school Complaints coordinator.

-4.5 This policy will be reviewed by the Head of Trust Governance and Compliance each year or more often if there is a significant organisational change or change to legislation.

-4.6 After each review, the policy will be approved by the Trust Board and shared across the Trust.
+- 4.1 The Headteacher (read also 'Principal') will report on the operation of the Complaints Procedure to the CEO termly and the CEO will report to the Trust Board once a year.
+This report will include: - the number of formal complaints that have been made. - the number that have been satisfactorily dealt with at the point of the original investigation. - the number of occasions on which the Complaint Panel has met. - any significant recommendations for amendments to school or Trust policies or practice as a result of the complaints made. - any issues that have arisen in the operation of the Complaints Procedure. - 4.2 The Headteacher's report will respect the confidentiality of the individual. - 4.3 In the light of the CEO report, the Trust Board will consider whether or not the complaints procedure should be amended in any way. - 4.4 The complaints records are logged and managed by the identified school Complaints coordinator.
+This is could be the Headteacher's PA or another specified member of staff.
+This responsibility should be included in the identified member of staff's job description. - 4.5 This policy will be kept under review by the Director of Operations, at least every three-years or more often if there is a significant organisational change or change to legislation. - 4.6 After each review, the policy will be approved by the Trust Board and shared across the Trust.